-In this work, a novel approach for building CD in multitemporal VHR SAR has been presented.
-The approach defines the building-CD problem as being hierarchical to separate new, fully destroyed, and partially destroyed buildings in light of that they happen at different spatial scales.
-To this end, a set of fuzzy-based geometrical rules has been defined for each kind of change.
-The ones associated with partially destroyed buildings are based on the proposed novel single and multitemporal scattering models.
-The pre- and postevent models are obtained by applying the ray-tracing method and the postevent one makes some assumptions about the geometry and the size of the building and its damaged part.
-The multitemporal scattering behavior is computed by comparing the pre and post ones.
+In this work, a novel approach for building change detection in multi-temporal VHR SAR has been presented.
+The approach defines the building-change detection problem as being hierarchical to separate new, fully-destroyed and partially-destroyed buildings in light of that they happen at different spatial scales.
+To this end a set of fuzzy-based geometrical rules has been defined for each kind of change.
+The ones associated with partially destroyed buildings are based on the proposed novel single and multi-temporal scattering models.
+The pre- and post-event models are obtained by applying the ray-tracing method and the post-event one makes some assumptions about the geometry and the size of the building and its damaged part.
+The multi-temporal scattering behavior is computed by comparing the pre- and post-ones.

-Validation has been conducted by considering a pair of VHR SAR images acquired by Cosmo-SkyMed constellation before and after the earthquake in L'Aquila, in 2009.
+Validation has been conducted by considering a pair of VHR SAR images acquired by Cosmo-SkyMed constellation before and after the earthquake in L'Aquila, 2009.
 The results highlighted the effectiveness of the approach and the validity of the proposed partially destroyed building model, with the detection of both partially and fully destroyed buildings.
 It is worth recalling here that the two kinds of change has large relevance in damage assessment and emergency response applications.
 The approach demonstrated to be accurate on two different kinds of urban structures.
 As expected, it achieved better performance in the modern regular urban structure than on the more complex and dense historical urban one.

-Future developments aim at analyzing the multitemporal signature of buildings with damage interesting other macroelements and integrating their detection in the unsupervised CD strategy.
-Moreover, we plan to include an ad hoc datasets designed for the analysis of performance in detecting new buildings.
-Furthermore, we will study the detection problem in the presence of dense built-up areas (such as the case of the Italian Medieval Residential dataset), where building footprint is partially affected by surrounding elements.
+Future developments aim at analyzing the multi-temporal signature of buildings with damage interesting other macroelements and integrating their detection in the unsupervised CD strategy.
+Moreover we plan to include an ad hoc data sets designed for the analysis of performance in detecting new buildings.
+Furthermore, we will study the detection problem in presence of dense built-up areas (like i the case of the Italian Medieval Residential data set), where building footprint is partially affected by surrounding elements.